 You can create interactive games, animations, and stories in Scratch instead of writing lines of code to perform any operation.
 You can perform tasks just by drag and drop.
 Scratch can be used online or offline on your system.

-Scratch is beginner friendly
+Scratch is beginner-friendly

 Scratch is designed to learn programming concepts in an interactive and fun way.
 It’s a popular platform among kids to create creative games, animation, and stories.

-It has different in-built extensions like text-to-speech and video sensing to make your projects more interactive.
+It has different built-in extensions like text-to-speech and video sensing to make your projects more interactive.
 Scratch is a great platform to learn basic coding and programming concepts for beginners without prior coding knowledge.